WokLibCodeClub/SpaceRace/step02-create_rock/readme.md

     # Start rock at position off the right hand side of screen and tell it to travel left
 ```

-That function takes a rock as a parameter and it checks if the direction of the rock is set to
+This function takes ```rock``` as a parameter and it checks if the direction of the rock is set to
 `"right"` or `"left"`.
-At the moment I have put a comment in the code to describe the logic
-that needs to be completed.
+The comments in the code  describe the logic that needs to be completed.
 The following code block shows the completed function:

 ```python
 def reset_rock(rock):